Georgia in the Junior Eurovision Song Contest 2016: Before Junior Eurovision

-The Georgian broadcaster announced on 17 August 2016 that it would be participating at the contest to be held in Valletta, Malta.
+GPB announced on 17 August 2016 that it would be participating at the Junior Eurovision Song Contest 2016.
 An open selection process was held, with the submission window open between 17 August and 25 September, after which a committee consisting of Rusudan Bakhtadze (vocal coach), Nato Dumbadze (producer), Zaza Orashvili (director), Nika Kocharov (singer, represented Georgia in the Eurovision Song Contest 2016) and Lizi Pop (singer, represented Georgia in the Junior Eurovision Song Contest 2014) chose the artist internally.
 On 30 September 2016, Mariam Mamadashvili was selected to represent Georgia.
 Her song for the contest, "Mzeo", was presented on 24 October 2016.

-Artist and song information

-Mariam Mamadashvili

-Mariam Mamadashvili (born 16 November 2005) is a Georgian child singer who represented Georgia in the Junior Eurovision Song Contest 2016 with her song "Mzeo", which won the contest with a total of 239 points, thus setting a new record for highest winning score at the contest after the 2015 winner Destiny Chukunyere with "Not My Soul".

 At Junior Eurovision

 Mariam Mamadashvili after being announced as the winner of the contest.

 During the opening ceremony and the running order draw which took place on 14 November 2016, Georgia was drawn to perform last on 20 November 2016, following Cyprus.

 Final

 Mariam Mamadashvili performed in a white dress with the microphone in her right hand against a backdrop of a yellow flower which morphs into the sun.